Hengtong Cable Australia wins Stage 3 BESS cable contract in Queensland

 Hengtong Cable Australia has secured a cable supply contract for Stage 3 of the Western Downs BESS project in Queensland, Australia.

-The Western Downs BESS project, located near Chinchilla in Queensland, will add 305 MW/1,220 MWh of capacity in Stage 3 and is expected to enter operation in 2027/28.
+The Western Downs project, located near Chinchilla, will add 305 MW / 1,220 MWh in Stage 3.
+As a result, the site will continue to scale ahead of its planned operation in 2027/28.

 Share